Josh Tongue: International career

 Tongue returned to the England test squad in the summer of 2025, featuring in the one-off test against Zimbabwe and the five test series against India.
-Despite only featuring in three tests, Tongue was England’s top wicket-taker in the India series with 19, including taking 5-125 in the third innings of the fifth test at The Oval.
+Despite only featuring in three tests, Tongue was England's top wicket-taker in the India series with 19, including taking 5–125 in the third innings of the fifth test at The Oval.

+On 4 November 2025, the England and Wales Cricket Board (ECB) awarded Tongue a 2-year multi-format central contract.

 In September 2025, he was included in the England squad for the 2025-26 Ashes series.
+Tongue played his first match of the series in the Third Test Match at the Adelaide Oval, 17 December, and took figures of 5–134 in the match.
+In the Fourth Test Match at Melbourne, 26 December, he took figures of 7-89 and was awarded Player of the Match.
+And in the final match of the series at Sydney, 4 January, his match figures were 6–139, giving him 18 wickets for the series.